htso/Robinhood_at_a_glance/README.md

 Price data is from Yahoo Finance[2].

 ## Scripts
+The main script is `robintrack.R` where the CSV files are parsed and aggregated into daily and weekly data.
+It calls the functions in `Fun.R` under subdirectory `utils`.

+To use this script, you need to download the CSV files from robintrack and save them in the subdirectory `robintrack_popularity_export`.

 ### Install Software
 To install R, press Ctrl+Alt+T to open a terminal